 - The English etymology is rooted in the Anglo-Saxon word teotha, meaning “a tenth part”

 Sometimes Christians use the term “tithe” as a synonym for any kind of financial gift.
-While technically it’s incorrect to refer to “tithing 25%,” for example, such descriptions are seldom corrected.
+While technically, it’s incorrect to refer to “tithing 25%,” for example, such descriptions are seldom corrected.
 A more precise way to describe a financial donation that isn’t 10% would be an “offering” or a “gift,” depending on context.
+(Also see Why Did Bethel Church Leave the Assemblies of God?)

 In Christian churches today, in relation to finances, many people use the term “offering” to describe any kind of financial donation.
 A church may take an “offering” for an upcoming mission trip, to save for a new building, or for the youth ministry.